Investment Coordinating Board

-The Investment Coordinating Board (Badan Koordinasi Penanaman Modal, BKPM) is Non-Ministerial Government Body in Indonesia for formulation of government policies in the field of investment, both domestically and abroad.
+The Indonesia Investment Coordinating Board (Badan Koordinasi Penanaman Modal, BKPM) was until 2021 a Non-Ministerial Government Body in Indonesia for formulation of government policies in the field of investment, both domestically and abroad.
+Since 2021, it was elevated into a ministry, the Ministry of Investment.

 History

 ICB was established in 1973, replacing the function carried out by the Investment Technical Committee (Panitia Teknis Penanaman Modal) which was formed previously in 1968.
 In 1982, ICB absorbed Ministry of Development for Domestic Product (Kementerian Peningkatan Penggunaan Produksi Dalam Negeri).
 In 1988, ICB transformed into State Ministry of Investment (Kementerian Menteri Negara Penanaman Modal).
 In 1998, ICB/State Ministry of Investment was merged into Ministry of State Owned Enterprises.
 The merging decision was reverted in 2001.

 With the enactment of the Law on Investment in 2007, ICB became a Government agency that is the coordinator of investment policy, both among government agencies, the government and Bank Indonesia, as well as the government with regional governments as well as regional governments with regional governments.
 ICB is also mandated as an advocacy body for investors.